Russian attacks on Ukraine’s Kyiv kill at least four people

 - list 3 of 3Economic confidence plummets in US amid Iran war, poll shows

+“In response to Ukraine’s terrorist attacks on civilian infrastructure on Russian territory, the Armed Forces of the Russian Federation carried out a massive strike using Oreshnik ballistic missiles, Iskander air-launched ballistic missiles, Kinzhal hypersonic air-launched ballistic missiles and Tsirkon cruise missiles,” as well as drones, the defence ministry said in a statement.

+Explosions started just after 1am on Sunday (22:00 GMT on Saturday) following warnings by Ukraine’s air force that Russia might launch a hypersonic ballistic missile.

-The attack included 600 drones and 90 air-, sea- and ground-launched missiles, according to Ukraine’s air force.
-Ukrainian air defences destroyed and jammed 549 drones and 55 missiles, and 19 missiles failed to reach targets, the air force said.
+The attack also included 600 drones and 90 air-, sea- and ground-launched missiles, according to Ukraine’s air force.
+Ukrainian air defences destroyed and jammed 549 drones and 55 missiles, and 19 other missiles failed to reach their targets, the air force said.

 Kyiv Mayor Vitali Klitschko said two people were killed in the capital and 56 wounded.
 The head of the surrounding Kyiv region said two people were also killed there and nine wounded.